UPDATED JULY 14, 2026

 With 16 different winegrowing regions, 700 wineries, 72 grape varieties, and abundant good summer weather, Oregon is a playground for wine lovers.
-And wherever you go, our Oregon-made handcrafted leather Wine Case will make the trip picnic-perfect.
+This is our local's guide!

 Many people have heard about Willamette Valley Pinot Noirs, but have you tasted a Rogue Valley Albariño, or a Walla Walla Merlot?
-These are some of our favorites, and it's a thrill to find great wine in all corners of Oregon.
+These are some of our favorites, and it's a thrill to find great wine in all corners of Oregon (and duck over the border to Washington).
 Dovetailed with a camping trip or historic hotel, that's all you need for a memorable summer road trip.

 Bicycle wine country

-There's more than one bicycle tour of Oregon wine country, but one of the best-known is the Eola Hills Wine Country Bike Ride - every Sunday in August.
+There's more than one bicycle tour of Oregon wine country, but one of the best-known is the Eola Hills Wine Country Bike Ride.

 Individualized bike tours are organized by tour groups like LifeCycle Adventures, or you can plan your own using Oregon scenic bikeways as a starting point, like on the Willamette Valley Scenic Bikeway.